sectrean/di-kit/README.md

 1. Create the `Container` and register *services* using values and constructor functions.
 2. Resolve *services* by type from the `Container`.
 3. Close the `Container` when you're done.
-The container will `Close` any services it created.
+The container will call `Close` on any services it created.

 ```go
 // 1.
 Create the Container and register services using values and constructor functions.